noise-lab/censorship-course/docs/syllabus.md

   Writeups are due before the topic is covered for that week, to allow for others to read, summarize, and comment.
   (Grading is 0/1.)
+  **Important:** Reading responses and lab activities will be graded primarily for completion.
+While we encourage the use of AI tools to assist with research and writing (with proper acknowledgment and explanation of your prompting approach), the key learning objective is understanding the underlying concepts.
+We reserve the right to test your understanding of reading and lab topics through various means including pop quizzes in class, oral examinations, presentations, or other assessment methods to ensure you have grasped the fundamental concepts.
 - **Presentation (25%).** Each student (or group) will present to the class concerning the topic of the week.
 The presentation can be short, but it should be informed and teach the class something that is not on